yyrdl/zco/readme.md

 }
 future(handler);
 ```
-The first argument of `handler` is error, the second is  the value returned by you.
+The first argument of `handler` is error, the second is  the value returned by yourself.

 The code below show that we can yield `future` directly: